Photo: Travel Alberta / Sean Thonson

 , a dancer who has won three world championships

 .
-His aboriginal name is Dancing Buffalo Man.
+His indigenous name is Dancing Buffalo Man.

 In the Moon of the Longest Day

-Summer solstice, June 21, is a day set aside to celebrate the unique heritage, cultures and achievements of Canada’s Aboriginal peoples.
+Summer solstice, June 21, is a day set aside to celebrate the unique heritage, cultures and achievements of Canada’s indigenous peoples.
 On National Aboriginal Day

 guests can experience special events like drumming and hoop dancing, storytelling and traditional games.